typedb-osi/typedb-loader/README.md

 ```
 "person": {
     "dataPath": "/your/absolute/path/to/person.csv",    // the absolute path to your data file
-    "sep": ",",                                         // the separation character used in your data file (alternatives: "\t", ";", etc...)
+    "separator": ",",                                         // the separation character used in your data file (alternatives: "\t", ";", etc...)
     "processor": "person",                              // processor from processor config file
     "batchSize": 2000,                                  // batchSize to be used for this data file
     "threads": 4,                                       // # of threads to be used for this data file